HCL-TECH-SOFTWARE/leap-doc/9.3.5/in_portlet_selecting_application_using_edit_shared_setting.md

 You can add an HCL Leap application to a WebSphere® Portal page with the **Edit Shared Settings** menu option.

 To permanently set which application is displayed in the Leap Portlet, use the following instructions.
-To dynamically set the application displayed at run time, see[Leap Portlet parameters](ref_portlet_parameters.md) .

 To select an application for a WebSphere Portal page, you must have Edit privileges for both the WebSphere Portal page, and the Leap Portlet.
 Ensure the WebSphere Portal page is in **Edit** mode.